Islamic Republic of Iran Navy: 2010–2020

-On 17 February 2019, newspapers reported that Iran unveiled a domestically produced submarine capable of firing cruise missiles.
-On 30 November 2019, Iran's navy announced the mass production of the Jask cruise missile, which is launched from Iranian submarines.
-It also unveiled a vertical takeoff and landing (VTOL) naval drone named Pelican-2, which had already been deployed on "naval fleets in international waters."
+In February 2019, newspapers reported that Iran unveiled a domestically produced submarine capable of firing cruise missiles.
+In November 2019, Iran's navy announced the mass production of the Jask cruise missile, which is launched from Iranian submarines.
+It unveiled a vertical takeoff and landing (V/STOL) naval drone named Pelican-2, which had already been deployed on "naval fleets in international waters."